appwrite/rfc/rfc-template.md

 1. What **docs** would support this feature?
 2. Do we need to update the **contribution guide** with a new section or a supporting tutorial?
-3. What **tutorials** (text/video) might help developers understand this feature scope, capabilities and possible use-cases?
+3. What **tutorials** (text/video) might help developers understand this feature scope, capabilities, and possible use-cases?
-4. What **demo applications** can help us demostarte this feature APIs and capabilities?
+4. What **demo applications** can help us demonstrate this feature APIs and capabilities?

 -->